REGATTE/REGATTE/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on Image Processing Projects leading to Autonomous Tech.
+- 👨🏽‍💻 I’m currently working on Autonomous Tech company building drones for various services..
-- 🌱 I’m currently learning ROS;
+- 🌱 I’m currently gaining experience at a deeper dive in corporate organisations.;
-- 🤔 My interests are with ML, Image Processing, Robotics;
+- 🤔 My interests are with ML, Image Processing, Robotics with ROS;
 - 💼 I’m pursuing a Bachelor's degree in Computer Science;
 - 💬 I'd love to work with you!!;